-So, it makes sense to get a broad spectrum digestive enzyme to help if you have been accidentally eating gluten or intentionally eat it.
+So, it makes sense to get a broad-spectrum digestive enzyme to help if you have been accidentally eating gluten or intentionally eating it.
 (Yeah we sometimes cave into cravings.
 We are human!)

-It’s likely a smart idea to take digestive enzymes regularly if you have any food intolerances anyways.
+It’s likely a smart idea to take digestive enzymes regularly if you have any food intolerances anyway.